Enhancing Cultural Democracy

 Year of publication: 2018

-Author: Mike van Graan
+Mike van Graan

-Type of publication: Studies and inputs
+Type of publication: Inputs

-Topic: Culture and Foreign Policy, Art
+Topic: Basics in External Cultural Policy and Education, Culture and Foreign Policy, Art and Cultural Heritage

 Edition: 1